What does a car suspension do?

 Just about every modern car or truck is designed with an independent suspension on the front and back which allows each of the vehicle’s wheels to move independently of the others.
 Although, some cars may utilize a live beam axle that efficiently supports the vehicle’s weight and drives the wheels connected.
 Nevertheless, these types of suspensions are considered unreliable in some cases thus most automobile manufacturers have adopted independent suspensions when designing their vehicles.
 To accommodate the different needs of different vehicles, car and truck suspensions are made available in various configurations.

 Types of suspension systems

 - Double Wishbone System.
-The other popular suspension system on the road is the double wishbone system.
+The other popular suspension system on the road is the double-wishbone system.
 More often used at the rear end of cars, the wishbone is also known as an A-arm suspension.
 It utilizes two wishbone-shaped arms allowing for two mounting positions at the frame and at the wheel.
-The main benefit of a double-wishbone system is the increase in negative camber that ensures more stability and easier handling as the tires maintain better contact with the road.
+The main benefit of a double-wishbone suspension system is the increase in negative camber that ensures more stability and easier handling as the tires maintain better contact with the road.
 The drawback is that due to the complexity of the wishbone and its many individual parts, the chances of failure of a single component are bigger.
 Failure of a single component often means having to replace the entire wishbone system.